Holi 2025: The Ultimate Guide to Celebrating the Festival of Colors with Joy and Safety

 Play Responsibly

-• Consent is Key: Not everyone wants a face full of color—ask before you attack!
+Consent is Key: Not everybody desires a face full of colour—ask before you pounce!

-• Stay Hydrated: March heat + dancing = dehydration.
-Keep that water bottle handy.
+Stay Hydrated: March heat + dancing = dehydration.
+Have that water bottle with you.

-Real-World Stat: In 2024, Delhi hospitals reported a 30% drop in Holi-related injuries due to awareness campaigns.
+Real-World Stat: In 2024, Delhi hospitals witnessed a 30% decline in Holi injuries due to awareness campaigns.

 Go Green: Eco-Friendly Holi Ideas for 2025